I changed the country. The business. The income. The entire architecture of my daily life. Nothing changed.

 Arbitrage, startup, investing.
 Three completely different businesses.
 One operating system running underneath all of them, rebuilding the same structure every time.

-Maybe you've already noticed the loop from the inside.
-You make a change — a new system, a firm decision, a week of real discipline — and briefly it holds.
+You've seen the loop from the inside.
+You make a change.
+A new system, a firm decision, a week of real discipline.
+Briefly it holds.
 Then the baseline reassembles.
 Same tension at 3 AM.
 Same conversations you keep replaying.
 Same distance from the person sitting across from you at dinner.

-When that baseline frequency is low — when your body has been running on cortisol for years — your prefrontal cortex goes offline — the part of your brain that plans, decides, and connects with other humans.
+When that baseline frequency is low, when your body has been running on cortisol for years, your prefrontal cortex goes offline.
+That's the part of your brain that plans, decides, and connects with other humans.
 What's left is the survival circuitry: react, control, hoard, defend.
 You're running a company with your reptile brain and wondering why every quarter looks the same.

-I also wrote it with the kind of honesty that only comes from wreckage — a collapsing business, an eye going dark, a marriage that nearly didn't survive, and a villa by the ocean that felt like solitary confinement.
+I also wrote it with the kind of honesty that only comes from wreckage: a collapsing business, an eye going dark, a marriage that nearly didn't survive, and a villa by the ocean that felt like solitary confinement.
+Everything I learned is in the book.
+The full map, not just the story.

 It's $49.
 PDF and EPUB on Gumroad.
 No course, no upsell, no community with a monthly fee.
 One book.
 Complete framework.

-If you recognized something on this page — the pattern of rebuilding, the fixes that don't hold, the suspicion that the problem is deeper than any solution you've tried — the book will show you exactly where it lives and what to do about it.
+If you recognized something on this page, the flat signal where meaning should be, the 3 AM tension that no success resolves, the feeling you built everything right and it still doesn't work, then the book will show you exactly where it lives and what to do about it.

 And if it sits in your downloads for two weeks, that's fine too.
 Now you know it exists.